-This program is offered to students who have had some commercial driving experience and/or training as a truck driver, but not a sufficient amount or caliber to qualify for most truck driving positions.
-The objective of this program is to provide these students with the basic knowledge and practical skills necessary to obtain their CDL and qualify them to become entry level over-the-road or in-town drivers of tractor-trailers, heavy duty trucks, dump trucks, and medium sized delivery trucks.
+This program is offered to students with some previous commercial driving experience and/or training as a truck driver, but not a sufficient amount or caliber to qualify for most truck driving positions.
+The objective of this program is to provide these students with a review of the basic knowledge and practical skills necessary to obtain their CDL and qualify them to become entry level over-the-road or in-town drivers of tractor-trailers, heavy duty trucks, dump trucks, and medium sized delivery trucks.
 The length and nature of that experience is assessed by the staff to determine if this program is appropriate for the applicant.
 The assessment will determine if the content and the length of the program will prepare the individual sufficiently to enter the trucking industry or, if the individual is already employed as a driver, to improve his/her position in the field.
-The Class A CDL is administered by the State, and can include doubles and triples, tank truck, and hazardous materials endorsements.
+Graduates receive a Class A or B CDL administered by the State, and can include doubles and triples, tank truck, and hazardous materials endorsements.
 Successful completion of the program qualifies graduates to work in a co-driver/driver trainee position, although some graduates may be qualified to work as a solo driver, depending on individual skill development and employer requirements and policies.
-The TTD 40 program takes approximately 1-2 weeks to complete, and includes 40 clock hours of instruction, including 24 hours of academic theory and lab exercises, 16 hours of behind the wheel driving time and the CDL test.
-The program is divided into the 6 courses described below.
-Tuition: \$2995.00
+The program takes approximately 1-2 weeks to complete, and includes 40 clock hours of instruction, including 24 hours of class, lab and independent study exercises, 16 hours of behind the wheel driving time and the CDL test, if applicable.
+The program is divided into the 6 courses described in the catalog.
+Tuition: \$2,995.00